LostInBrittany/Android-TB-2017-AndroidSimpleChatTB/README.md

         });
 ```

-And here you have, at last, your fully functional SimpleTchat
+And here you have, at last, your fully functional SimpleChat

 ![Simple chat](./img/step-07_003.png)